onflow/fcl-js/packages/fcl/README.md

 ```

 In the above we have changed `pub fun main(): Int` to `pub fun main(a: Int, b: Int): Int`, this tells Cadence to expect to arguments, in this case both are integers.
-`fcl.args([])` allows us to pass in arguments to our Cadence script, the order matters here, the first argument in the array is going to be the first argument to our `main` function.
+`fcl.args([])` allows us to pass in arguments to our Cadence script.
+The order of arguments matters here, the first argument in the array is going to be the first argument to our `main` function.
 We then see two `fcl.arg(value, t.Int)` calls passed to `fcl.args([])`, the first will be our `a` argument, and the second will be our `b` argument.
-That `t.Int` needs to match the arguments type decloration in Cadence, there is a corresponding `t.*` for every Cadence Type.
+That `t.Int` needs to match the arguments type declaration in Cadence, there is a corresponding `t.*` for every Cadence Type.

+> TIP: If you want to try this out, [flow-view-source](https://flow-view-source.com/testnet/account/0xba1132bc08f82fe2/contract/Profile) exposes both `fcl` and `t` in the console.
+Try pasting the above (sans-import) snippet in its console.

 I just so happen to know that the [Rawr (testnet) at 0xba1132bc08f82fe2](https://flow-view-source.com/testnet/account/0xba1132bc08f82fe2/contract/Rawr) contract has this add functionality that we are currently using.
 Let's import the Rawr contract and use its `add` function instead of writing out our bespoke implementation.